project-march/ProjectMarch/doc/getting_started/setup_your_workspace.rst

 .. inclusion-introduction-start

 This tutorial will help you set up a ROS1 Melodic and ROS2 Foxy workspace with all packages needed to run the |march|.
+You should have followed :ref: `install_ros_and_tools-label` before you can setup your workspace.

 .. inclusion-introduction-end